ManuelPerezMarquez/MS-Mexico-Data-Community/Code of Conduct.md

-Microsoft Open Source Codeof Conduct
+#Microsoft Open Source Code of Conduct
 This community has adopted the [Microsoft Open Source Code of Conduct.](https://opensource.microsoft.com/codeofconduct/)

 Resources: